 > Geo-scheduling tab > Optimization

-The Optimization tab allows you to define the perimeter to optimise and to run the optimisation for one or several days for one or several resources and for all the accounts to visit.
+The Optimization tab defines the perimeter to optimize, and runs the optimization for one or several days, resources, or roles, and for a group of customer accounts to visit.

 Define the perimeter to optimise